zulip/zulip/docs/development/remote.md

 ```
 and the file should open up in VS Code.
 Any changes you make now will be saved remotely.

+##### PyCharm

+[PyCharm](https://www.jetbrains.com/pycharm/) is an all-in-one tool for Python development,
+and the Professional version is free to use for students and core FOSS contributors.

+To work on a remote machine with PyCharm:

+1. Make sure that you're running PyCharm Professional.
+2. Navigate to Tools > Deployment > Configuration.
+3. Fill in details of your remote machine in the pop-up window.
+Add your machine's private key if required.
+4. Click on Tools > Deployment > Browse Remote Host.
+5. Choose a file from the explorer and begin work.
+Make sure to sync changes to save your work.
+6. To run or test your work, click on Deployment > Remote SSH session and
+PyCharm will open up a terminal to your remote machine.

 ##### Command line editors

 Another way to edit directly on the remote development server is with